jyxia/LeetCode-JavaScript/README.md

-####LeetCode Solutions in JavaScript
+#### LeetCode Solutions in JavaScript
 * Tried to use optimal solutions as much as I can.
 Most solutions are from the LeetCode community.
 * Written in [Airbnb JavaScript] (https://github.com/airbnb/javascript) style.
 * A work in progress.
-* If you find something wrong, or the code is not good, you are very welcome to contribute your better solutions.
+* If you find something wrong or the complexity is not good, you are very welcome to contribute your better solutions.

 ##### Easy
 * [7.
 Reverse Integer](https://oj.leetcode.com/problems/reverse-integer/) - [Solution](./Easy/7-reverseInteger.js)